You need to charge Galaxy S10 battery properly to maximize the battery life without sacrificing your usage.

 If possible, you should let the battery be fully charged.
 There is no notification LED on Galaxy S10; you have to check the charging status on always-on display (AOD) screen or lock screen.

-Step 5: Remove the USB cable form Galaxy S9 or S9+
+Step 5: Remove the USB cable from Galaxy S10

 Step 6: Power off the wall charger